 The policy risks are primarily the opportunity cost of the conservative nature of the allowable investments.
-As our main purpose is research and development, we have chosen to avoid investments of a trade or speculative nature.
+As our main purpose is research and development, we have chosen to avoid investments of a trading or speculative nature.

 We classify investments with original maturities at the date of purchase greater than three months which mature at or less than twelve months as current.
-We carry investments at the fair value with unrealized gains and losses included in accumulated other comprehensive income.
+We carry investments at their fair value with unrealized gains and losses included in other comprehensive income (loss); however we have not held any instruments that were classified as short term investments during the periods presented in this Annual Report.